ynesterenk/auth.test/README.md

 ### Build

-Ensure that you have installed Git, Java 8, Maven, AWS Cli and Docker.
+Ensure that you have installed Git, Java 11, Maven, Azure Powershell and Docker.
 Please clone this repository in first time and build the source codes use following command :

 ```